 Every year, our laboratory performs approximately 2.75 million tests, and provides reference testing for a number of hospitals in the GTA.
 We are also involved in clinical studies, Medical Laboratory Technologist and Assistant (MLT and MLA) student education, and research activities.
 We were the first laboratory in Canada to replace cardiac enzymes with routine Troponin testing for the diagnosis of Acute Myocardial Infarction in 1995.
-We are currently working towards becoming the first diagnostic laboratory in Ontario to offer testing of procalcitonin.
-Procalcitonin is a relatively new test when used in conjunction with other tests can assist doctors in determining if a person is developing sepsis.
-It will also reduce antibiotic prescribing in critical care environments, which will reduce antibiotic resistance.

 Please select from our inpatient and outpatient laboratory services tabs to learn more about the services we provide for our patients.